Carpal Tunnel Syndrome Doctor in Dallas

 How can Dr. Knight help you with carpal tunnel syndrome?

 Carpal Tunnel Syndrome is one of the most common upper extremity afflictions that Doctor Knight treats.
 We believe Dr. Knight to be the foremost expert on Carpal Tunnel Release in Dallas, Texas.
 After decades of practice, he has effectively treated tens of thousands of patients who suffer from this condition.
 With the prevalence of the condition, and the sheer volume of patients that Dr. Knight sees, the effective resolution of Carpal Tunnel Syndrome is one of Dr. Knights proudest achievements.
 Every successful case is a personal triumph in the battle against it.
 Dr. Knight is one of the foremost carpal tunnel specialists in the country.
 With two Dallas Fort-Worth friendly locations in Southlake and Dallas, we welcome all Texas patrons as well as out of town patients.
+Contact us to set up an initial consultation today.

 Carpal Tunnel Syndrome Fact Sheet